Volodymyr Zelenskyy: Social issues

-Zelenskyy opposed targeting the Russian language in Ukraine and banning artists for their political opinions (such as those viewed by the Government as anti-Ukrainian).
-In April 2019, he stated that he was not against a Ukrainian language quota (on radio and TV), although he noted they could be tweaked.
+In 2014, Zelenskyy said he opposed targeting the Russian language in Ukraine and banning artists for their political opinions (such as those viewed by the Government as anti-Ukrainian).
+As a presidential candidate in April 2019, he stated that he was not against a Ukrainian language quota (on radio and TV), although he noted the quotas could be tweaked.
 He also said that Russian artists "who have turned into (anti-Ukrainian) politicians" should remain banned from entering Ukraine.